-If a streamer is playing your favorite game on YouTube, you will be able to join them in their game, as well.
-Using Stadia’s “Crowd Play,” you can jump into the same game they are playing and even join their multiplayer session.
+If a streamer is playing your favorite game on YouTube, you can join them in their game, even during a multiplayer session, using Crowd Play.
 Most excitingly, you can also jump into a version of the game with their save data and start exactly where they were.
-However, neither of these features are currently live yet.

 Pricing and availability

 With Google Stadia, there are two options to choose from, depending on what you want.
 Xbox Cloud Gaming only provides one option.
 Here’s a closer look: